UummProject/uumm-prototype/support/Broken meritocracy.md

 ### 3. Tokenized merit
 This is not a desired feature but a limitation.
 In order to operate in a system that can scale, we need merit in a quantifiable format.

-This should be some sort of none-exchangeable capacity-for-decision-making token, although it may have other formats.
+This should be some sort of (no-exchangeable) _capacity-for-decision-making_ token, although it may have other formats, or be the combination of several metrics.

+This value will be used to decide if an entity can vote, and what's the weight of this vote.

 _In the case of Bitcoin, this is how many times a miner has been the first to find the block hash within a defined amount of blocks._